katsutoo/perissables/docs/content-packs.md

 A simple rule governs what creators can and cannot change:

-- Data (creator-controllable): presentation (tilesets, sprites, audio, backdrops, UI skins) and narrative (story branching, checks, encounters, character stat/spell composition, flavor text).
+- Data (creator-controllable): presentation (tilesets, sprites, audio, backdrops, and theme asset manifests) and narrative (story branching, checks, encounters, and character stat/spell composition).
-- Engine (fixed, proprietary): combat rules, the d100 dice system and its locked limits, spell behaviors/effects, and UI behavior (visual skinning only, per the MVP non-goals).
+- Engine (fixed, proprietary): combat rules, the d100 dice system and its locked limits, spell behaviors/effects, UI behavior, and the built-in skin-token sets.

 Creators re-author and reskin the world to fit their own idea, but they play by the same rules and reuse the engine's spell/effect library.
 New mechanics or new spell effects require engine support and are out of scope for data packs.

 ## Sharing And Attribution

-Packs are shared through the community hub (`les-perissables-hub`), where creators sign in with Discord or GitHub.
-The uploading account controls its listing and supplies rights/attribution information; uploading alone is not proof of copyright ownership.
-Other players can like and comment after the public UGC gate.
-See `docs/mvp-contract.md` for the normative licensing, identity, moderation, and privacy requirements.
+Packs are planned to be shared through the future community hub (`les-perissables-hub`), where creators will sign in with Discord or GitHub.
+The uploading account will control its listing and supply rights/attribution information; uploading alone will not prove copyright ownership.
+Other players may like and comment only after the public UGC gate.
+See "Community Website" and "Community Content And Licensing Boundary" in `docs/mvp-contract.md` for normative requirements.

 ## Repo Boundary